googlefonts/how-to-hint-variable-fonts/README.md

 While hinting the lowercase n, there are a some additional points, that need to be controlled in addition to the baseline, square and round x-height.
 These points, 18 and 19 need instruction as to where to find their correct position in the hinted outline.
 Note here, that because of the nature of Variable font design, these points are positioned differently across the variable design space.
 In the default weight, the y-coordinates of the points fall on the outline in the y-direction between the baseline and the bottom the top round, while in the Condensed Bold weight, the y-coordinates of these same points are higher in the outline and fall in the y-direction between the top round.

-The best solution to ensure these points find their correct position accross the Variable design space, is to use a shift command, from point 9 to point 18.
+The best solution to ensure these points find their correct position across the Variable design space, is to use a shift command, from point 9 to point 18.
 Points 18 and 19 are at the same y-coordinates, so only one point needs to be touched. _These points cannot be interpolated between the top round of the ‘n’, as they are positioned differently in different weights of the font.
 The y-coordinates of interpolated points must fall between the two parent points, referenced in the Interpolation._

 **Edit the Hinting for the lowercase ‘i’**

-The lowercase ‘i’ is a great example of why it is impotant to have a hinting stragety in mind, before adding the hints.
-In the high resolution design, the dot on the ‘i’, is a seperate part, with white space always maintained between it and the main part of the glyph.
+The lowercase ‘i’ is a great example of why it is important to have a hinting strategy in mind, before adding the hints.
+In the high resolution design, the dot on the ‘i’, is a separate part, with white space always maintained between it and the main part of the glyph.
 This is a key feature that must also be maintained when the glyph is hinted and rendered on-screen, particularly at small sizes.

 <img width="100%" height="100%" src="Images/iillustration.png">

 **Top:** In the top example here, when hinting is applied by the Autohinter, there is no stragety in place to keep this critical white space open and clear.
 The autohinter finds the top of the dot on the ‘i’ as a y-extreme, moves this point to the grid, and then misses controlling the weight of the dot.
-When the top of the dot on the ‘i’, is rounded to the grid, this rounding happens independantly from the hinting on the main stem of the ‘i’.
-This can cause the dot in some cases, as shown here in the condenced Bold, to round down to the grid, and clash with the ‘i’ stem, causing the glyph to look more like a lowercase ‘l’, than an ‘i’.
+When the top of the dot on the ‘i’, is rounded to the grid, this rounding happens independently from the hinting on the main stem of the ‘i’.
+This can cause the dot in some cases, as shown here in the condensed Bold, to round down to the grid, and clash with the ‘i’ stem, causing the glyph to look more like a lowercase ‘l’, than an ‘i’.

 **Bottom:** Showing the hinted glyph, kept open and clear.
 Note the Bold condensed Version in the Variation Window.

-With a hinting stragety in mind, to always keep this white space open, it is easy to use some simple code to maintain a clear, open and readable glyph at all sizes for all variations.
+With a hinting strategy in mind, to always keep this white space open, it is easy to use some simple code to maintain a clear, open and readable glyph at all sizes for all variations.

 **Edit the Hinting of the ‘i’ to keep dot clear**